genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   The log-fold change is obtained by taking the logarithm of the fold change in base 2.

-  Log transformed values contains the same information as Fold Change but makes it more clear for interpretation because of symmetric values.
-Genes with positive Log FC are considered to be up-regulated in the selected group, ones with negative Log FC are down-regulated.
+  Log transformed values contains the same information as fold change but makes it more clear for interpretation because of symmetric values.
+Genes with positive log FC are considered to be up-regulated in the selected group, ones with negative log FC are down-regulated.

 - **log-expression**: log-transformed and normalised measure of gene expression.